malbertzard/inline-fold.nvim/README.md

 `inline-fold.nvim` is a Neovim plugin inspired by the vscode plugin `inline-fold`.
 It provides a convenient way to make complex CSS classes, especially those with Tailwind CSS, more readable by folding the class content and displaying a placeholder.

+!!
+Currently has problems with line number changes WIP

 ## Features

 - Toggle folding of the content within CSS class attributes.